CopernicaMarketingSoftware/Documentation/Mailerq/5.6/mq_stoptimer.md

 # Function MQ_stopTimer

 This function stops a timer that was previously created.
-Note that this function should only be called to stop a timer that has not yet fired yet, because a timer will automatically be cleaned up and calling MQ_stipTimer after this is not legal.
+Note that this function should only be called to stop a timer that has not yet fired yet, because a timer will automatically be cleaned up and calling MQ_stopTimer after this is not legal.

 ```c
 /**